Selection 18 min read

 Contract Terms to Require

-• Advance notice windows for model changes and release notes
+• Advance notice windows for model, threshold, interface, workflow, and labeling changes, with release notes written for clinical and technical reviewers.

-• Audit support for incidents involving model behavior
+• Audit support for incidents involving model behavior, including logs, configuration history, output history, and user action history.

 Primary Sources